 The CDG is a non-profit association.
 The members are companies active in research, that participate in CD Laboratories and/or JR Centres.
 Specifically, the corporate members are expected to enter into a long-term partnership with one or more research units and to be able to implement the knowledge gained there in new products or procedures.
-Within the scope of a Public Private Partnership arrangement, the companies jointly finance the research of the CD Laboratories and JR Centres with the Federal Ministry for Digital and Economic Affairs and the National Foundation for Research, Technology and Development.
+Within the scope of a Public Private Partnership arrangement, the companies jointly finance the research of the CD Laboratories and JR Centres with the Federal Ministry of Labour and Economy and the National Foundation for Research, Technology and Development.
 In addition to performing its role as a funding institution, the CDG can also act as a cooperation platform, whereby the stakeholders themselves do the organising and further develop the funding model of the CDG together.

-Representatives of the public sector, scientists and company representatives work together in the committees of the CDG:
+Representatives of the public sector, scientists and company representatives work together in the committees of the CDG

 All corporate members of the CDG are represented in the General Assembly.
 The General Assembly appoints the CDG Executive Board and takes decisions on the statutes and the audit report.